MindscapeHQ/raygun4ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Building

+1. Build the gem (`gem build raygun4ruby.gemspec`) - don't bother trying to build it on Windows, the resulting Gem won't work.
+2. Install the gem (`gem install raygun4ruby-VERSION.gem`)